Lew Rockwell

 Llewellyn Harrison Rockwell Jr. (born July 1, 1944) is an American author, editor, and political consultant.
-A libertarian and a self-professed anarcho-capitalist, he founded and is the chairman of the Mises Institute, a non-profit dedicated to promoting the Austrian School of economics.
+A libertarian and a self-professed anarcho-capitalist, he founded and is the chairman of the Mises Institute, a non-profit promoting the Austrian School of economics.

-After graduating from university, Rockwell took a job at Arlington House publishers, a conservative publishing house.
-Through this work, he encountered the works and political theories of his mentor Murray Rothbard.
-Reading Rothbard led Rockwell to become an ardent believer in Austrian economics and what he calls "libertarian anarchism".
-After his ideological transformation, Rockwell went on to work as chief of staff to Congressman Ron Paul from 1978 to 1982, and partnered with Rothbard in 1982 to found the Mises Institute in Alabama, where as of 2025, Rockwell still serves as chairman.
+After graduating from university, Rockwell had jobs at the conservative Arlington House Publishers, the radical-right John Birch Society, and the traditionalist Hillsdale College.
+Reading the works of Murray Rothbard, who became his mentor, led Rockwell to become an ardent believer in Austrian economics and what he calls "libertarian anarchism".
+Rockwell was chief of staff to Congressman Ron Paul from 1978 to 1982, and was a founding officer and former vice president at Ron Paul & Associates, which published political and investment-oriented newsletters bearing Paul's name.
+Racist and homophobic content in those newsletters became a controversy in Paul's later campaigns; Rockwell denied ghostwriting it but acknowledged a role in the promotion.
+Rockwell partnered with Rothbard in 1982 to found the Mises Institute in Alabama, where as of 2025, Rockwell still serves as chairman.

 Rockwell's website, LewRockwell.com, was launched in 1999.
 The website features articles about political philosophy, economics, and contemporary politics.
 The website's motto is "anti-war, anti-state, pro-market".
-The website is primarily home to right-libertarian authors, although left-wing anti-war writers have been featured.

 Life and career

 Rockwell was born in Boston, Massachusetts, in 1944.
 After college, Rockwell worked at Arlington House publishers and became acquainted with the works of Ludwig von Mises.

-In the mid-1970s, Rockwell worked at Hillsdale College in fundraising and public relations.
-Rockwell met Murray Rothbard in 1975 and credits Rothbard with convincing him to abandon minarchism and reject the state completely.
+A former lifetime member of the radical-right John Birch Society, Rockwell worked in its Member's Monthly Message Department before resigning amid disputes with the society's leaders.
+In the mid-1970s, Rockwell worked at the traditionalist Hillsdale College in fundraising and public relations.

+Rockwell met the anarcho-capitalist Murray Rothbard in 1975 and credits Rothbard with convincing him to abandon minarchism and reject the state completely.
+In 1985, Rockwell was named a contributing editor to Conservative Digest.
+Rockwell also served as Vice President of the Center for Libertarian Studies in Burlingame, California, which published the Rothbard-Rockwell Report.
+Rockwell was closely associated with Rothbard until Rothbard's death in 1995.

-Work for Ron Paul
+Work for Ron Paul (1978–)

 Rockwell was Ron Paul's congressional chief of staff from 1978 to 1982 and was a consultant to Paul's 1988 Libertarian Party campaign for President of the United States.
 He was vice-chair of the exploratory committee for Paul's run for the 1992 Republican Party nomination for president.